MacPaw/PermissionsKit/README.md

 ### Photos
 10.13+

-Works only for Photos Extensions.
+:warning:Works only for Photos Extensions.
 See rdar://34431396 and rdar://43426722

 ### Full Disk Access
 10.14+

-There will be no callback when request this type of permission.
+:warning:There will be no callback when request this type of permission.
 Calling for permissions opens Preferences->Privacy with selected "Full Disk Access" section.

 ## Requirements